MicrosoftDocs/Viva/Viva/engage/overview-native-mode.md

 - **Hybrid Mode**.
 In this mode, users and groups might not be associated with their counterparts in Microsoft Entra ID and Microsoft 365, and files might not be stored in SharePoint.
 The network might be in the process of meeting all requirements for Native Mode, but the admin hasn't committed the network to Native Mode.

 > [!NOTE]
-> Non-Native and Hybrid modes are being deprecated in 2023.
+> As of 2023, non-Native and Hybrid modes are retired.

 When you align your network in Native Mode, the [Native Mode Alignment Tool](./native-mode-guide.md) automates the process and guides you through the steps to get there.